Updated: Jan 14

-Among musicians pitch can be easily taken for granted, but for vocalists this should most definitely not be the case.
-As mentioned above maintaining pitch integrity is challenging, but with healthy vocal training it can become second nature.
+Among musicians, the pitch can be easily taken for granted, but for vocalists, this should most definitely not be the case.
+As mentioned above maintaining pitch integrity is challenging, but with healthy vocal training, it can become second nature.
 Having said that though, the pitch should always be nurtured, no matter how experienced the singer.

 Michael's previous article related can be found here: